antocuni/antocuni.github.io/blog/posts/2025/09-tracing-jit-real-world-python/index.md

 The explanations of both JITs are necessarily short, incomplete and highly simplified.

-#### CPython JIT 101 first
+#### CPython JIT 101

 Python source code is turned into bytecode.
 Bytecode is a sequence of "opcodes" (`LOAD_FAST`, `BINARY_OP`, etc.), and the CPython VM is an interpreter for those opcodes.
-Historically, VM was written by hand, and the main loop consisted of a big `switch` statement which executed the code corresponding to each opcode.
+Historically the VM was written by hand, and the main loop consisted of a big `switch` statement which executed the code corresponding to each opcode.

-Nowadays things are different: the opcodes are written in a special DSL and the main interpreter loop is automatically generated from this DSL.
+Nowadays things are different: the opcodes are written in a special DSL and the main interpreter loop is generated from this
+DSL.
 Additionally, the DSL describes how each opcode can be decomposed into multiple "microops".